Planck 2013 results. I. Overview of products and scientific results: The mission

 \end{itemize}

-At the end of the fourth Survey, the phase of the cycloid was shifted by 90\deg, modifying the scanning directions throughout the sky in such a way that the combination of surveys before and after the change improved the range of polarizer angles on the sky, therefore helping in the treatment of systematic effects and improving polarization calibration.
-This change in scanning strategy applies to Surveys 5--8.
+The cycloid phase was shifted by 90\deg\ for Surveys~5--8 to optimize the range of polarization angles on key sources in the combination of Surveys 1--8, thereby helping in the treatment of systematic effects and improving polarization calibration.

-The set of products being delivered at the time this paper is submitted (referred to hereafter as the ``2013 products") are based on the so-called ``nominal mission", which ended on 28 November 2010 and includes 15.5\,months of data acquired during Surveys 1, 2, and part of 3.
+As stated in Sect.~2, the 2013 products are based on the 15.5-month nominal mission, and include data acquired during Surveys 1, 2, and part of 3.

-The HFI bolometers stopped producing useful scientific data on 13 January 2012 when the on-board supply of $^3$He needed to cool them to 0.1\,K ran out.
-This date marks the end of operations of the full payload of \Planck.
-However, LFI continues to operate and acquire scientific data from the sky.
-The end of \Planck\ operations is expected in the autumn of 2013.
-Data from the remaining part of Survey 3, Surveys 4 and 5 (both LFI and HFI), and Surveys 6--8 (LFI only) are being processed and will be released in 2014.
+The scientific lifetime of the HFI bolometers ended on 13~January 2012 when the supply of $^3$He needed to cool them to 0.1\,K ran out.
+LFI continued to operate and acquire scientific data through 3~October 2013. \Planck\ operations ended 23~October 2013.
+Data from the remaining part of Survey 3, Surveys 4 and 5 (both LFI and HFI), and Surveys 6--9 (LFI only) will be released in 2014.